 Below are just 2 links that give some really useful tips on avoiding cross-contamination in the kitchen and shopping with intolerances &/ allergies.

-The dairyfreeekids site also has lots of other useful info including translation sheets for eating out (in languages like French), dairy free recipes as well as recommending 'free from products'.
+The dairyfreeekids site also has lots of other useful info including translation sheets for eating out (in languages like French).

 Please note that I did not receive any gain from dairyfreekids for writing this.